Lewis H. Morgan: The New Confederacy of the Iroquois

 Masonic temple, constructed 1819 in Aurora.
 After "the Morgan Affair", the building was not used for freemasonry from 1827 to 1846.
 The Gordian Knot met on the second floor in the early 1840s.
 In 1847 the Scipio Lodge #110 started Masonic activities again.

 After graduating in 1840, Morgan returned to Aurora to read the law with an established firm.
 In 1842 he was admitted to the bar in Rochester, where he went into partnership with a Union classmate, George F. Danforth, a future judge.
 They could find no clients, as the nation was in an economic depression, which had started with the Panic of 1837.
 Morgan wrote essays, which he had begun to do while studying law, and published some in The Knickerbocker under the pen name Aquarius.

 On January 1, 1841, Morgan and some friends from Cayuga Academy formed a secret fraternal society which they called the Gordian Knot.
 As Morgan's earliest essays from that time had classical themes, the club may have been a kind of literary society, as was common then.
 In 1841 or 1842 the young men redefined the society, renaming it the Order of the Iroquois.
 Morgan referred to this event as cutting the knot.
 In 1843 they named it the Grand Order of the Iroquois, followed by the New Confederacy of the Iroquois.
-They made the group a research organization to collect information on the Iroquois, whose historical territory for centuries had included central and upstate New York west of the Hudson and the Finger Lakes region.

 The men intended to resurrect the spirit of the Iroquois.
 They tried to learn the languages, assumed Iroquois names, and organized the group by the historic pattern of Iroquois tribes.
 In 1844 they received permission from the former Freemasons of Aurora to use the upper floor of the Masonic temple as a meeting hall.
 New members underwent a secret rite called inindianation in which they were transformed spiritually into Iroquois.
 They met in the summer around campfires and paraded yearly through the town in costume.
 Morgan seemed infused with the spirit of the Iroquois.
 He said, "We are now upon the very soil over which they exercised dominion ...
-Poetry still lingers around the scenery. ... " These new Iroquois retained a literary frame of mind, but they intended to focus on "the writing of a native American epic that would define national identity".
+Poetry still lingers around the scenery. ..."
+These new Iroquois retained a literary frame of mind, but they intended to focus on "the writing of a native American epic that would define national identity".